 This citizen-driven planning effort will carry forward the vision for the region’s transportation system that was established through the collaborative development of the 2006 voter-approved plan.
 The RTA’s goal is to provide a safe, reliable and efficient regional transportation system that protects and enhances the quality of life for the citizens of the growing region now and in the future.

 The RTA promotes regional cooperation on transportation issues that extend beyond any one jurisdiction’s boundaries.
 By working together, local governments can deal effectively to solve issues associated with traffic congestion, air quality and access to jobs across the region.

 The future RTA plan will be developed using an outcome-based approach to achieve the highest levels of transportation system safety performance.

-Once a draft plan is developed by the citizens committee and vetted through extensive public input, an election date will be set when the final draft is approved by the RTA board.
+Once a draft plan is developed by the citizens’ advisory committee and vetted through extensive public input, an election date will be set when the final draft is approved by the RTA Board.

 - Investment in the region’s transportation system leads to enhanced regional mobility, safety and reliability to make each of our communities a better place to live

 - A continuation of the RTA excise (sales) tax would help meet the transportation demands of our growing communities and leverage other transportation resources

 - The RTA excise (sales) tax provides the most flexible transportation funding solution for the region

 - Current RTA revenues represent the greatest annual average transportation funding source for our region to supplement state and federal resources

 - May 2018 – Established a new 35-member RTA Citizens Advisory Committee